Fixed Star

 Fixed Star is the seventh album from Arthur Loves Plastic and was released in 2001.

 Release notes

 "Ms. Arthur embraces the thrill of the dancefloor in these remixed tracks from Teflon Diva, Slice, and Klondyke 5."

 Track listing

-The Internat Archive version of Fixed Star includes full length versions of all the tracks, rather than the segued versions that appeared on the original release.
+The Internet Archive version of Fixed Star includes full length versions of all the tracks, rather than the segued versions that appeared on the original release.